Family HANDBOOK

 Curriculum

 ACADIA offers a comprehensive academic program to all students.
 Students regularly receive explicit instruction in literacy, math, science, social studies and social-emotional learning.
 Whenever possible and appropriate teachers incorporate technology and exploratory learning experiences into their lessons.
-Students also receive weekly instruction in Art, Music and Physical Education as well as, opportunities to learn through self-determined exploration (WINK) projects and STEM learning.
+Students also receive weekly instruction in Art, Music and Physical Education as well as, opportunities to learn through project based learning (Eagles Soar Projects).
 Students in Kindergarten through sixth grade take part in school-wide universal groups for literacy and math instruction.
 These groups enable all students to receive appropriate and targeted academic instruction regardless of their grade level.
 Universal groups are flexible and fluid as students’ needs change and they progress through their learning.

 Grade level specific curriculum is listed below: